 Last year's accounting, based on 2019 data, showed Indiana ranking No. 7 on the list with 7 inspections per lane-mile.

 This year, Indiana fell all the way to No. 14.
 California and Maryland, even with pronounced declines, held onto their top spots in the annual rankings, which show the relative distribution of inspection activity.
 Higher-ranked states, generally speaking, show a greater likelihood of inspecting a truck in normal times.
-That will be no less true next week during the May 4-6 Roadcheck inspection event organized by the Commercial Vehicle Safety Alliance and state enforcement partners.
+That's no less true in Spring and Summer when inspection-blitz season begins to heat up with the annual Roadcheck event, typically the first.

 States approach Roadcheck in various ways, perhaps most commonly with an all-hands-on-deck approach at fixed weigh stations.
 In Alabama, Captain Brent McElwaine emphasized the unique nature of the enforcement effort there with just a single fixed site on I-20 in Heflin, Alabama.
 "Virtual weigh stations," since 2013-'14, are in an expansion phase in Alabama, with two sites in place now equipped with weigh-in-motion and/or other technologies (such as tire-anomaly sensors) to better prioritize inspections of trucks and carriers troopers believe probably need it, for instance.
 Resulting inspections occur at roadside.